CelliesProjects/OpenStreetMap-esp32/README.md

 - Each 512px tile allocates **512kB** psram.

 **Don't over-allocate the cache**
-When resizing the cache, keep in mind that the map sprite also needs psram.
+When resizing the cache, keep in mind that the map sprite also uses psram.
 The PNG decoders -~50kB for each core- also live in psram.
-Use the above `tilesToCover` function to calculate a tile cache size.
+Use the above `tilesToCover` function to calculate a sane tile cache size.

 ### Fetch a map